ministryofjustice/tech-docs-github-pages-publisher/README.md

 Dependabot _should_ take care of updating dependencies in [`Gemfile`](src/opt/publisher/Gemfile) and [`Gemfile.lock`](src/opt/publisher/Gemfile.lock).

-However if you need to update manually, you can do the following:
+However, if you need to update manually, you can do the following:

 1. Build the image